ultraiam/Interactive-Rating/README.md

 - JavaScript

 ### What I learned

+I'll update the code to match the solution a little bit more, but for now this is what I have.

 I learned how to use the javascript elements and selectors to pull and push the components when they were clicked.
 This challenged me and is really helping me understand how HTML, CSS, and Javascript come together.